18520339/facebook-data-extraction/graph-api/README.md

 ### II.
 Recommendation

-I have learned too much from this [repo](https://github.com/HoangTran0410/FBMediaDownloader).
-It's a NodeJs tool for auto download media from Facebook with lots of cool stuff:
+I have learned a lot from this [repo](https://github.com/HoangTran0410/FBMediaDownloader).
+It's a NodeJs tool for auto downloading Facebook media with various features:

 -   View album information (name, number of photos, link, ...)
--   Download **timeline album** of a FB page: this kind of album is hidden, containing all the photos so far in that FB page, like [this album](https://www.facebook.com/groups/j2team.community/posts/1377217242610392/).
+-   Download **timeline album** of a FB page: this kind of album is hidden, containing all the photos so far in a FB page, like [this album](https://www.facebook.com/groups/j2team.community/posts/1377217242610392/).
--   Download any kind of album: `user`'s, `group`'s, or `page`'s.
+-   Download any kind of albums: `user`'s, `group`'s, or `page`'s.
 -   Download all photos/videos on the wall of an object (`user`/`group`/`page`).
--   To be able to download the above items, it also provided [scripts](https://github.com/HoangTran0410/FBMediaDownloader/blob/master/scripts/bookmarks.js) to extract `album_id` / `user_id` / `group_id` / `page_id`.
+-   It also provided [scripts](https://github.com/HoangTran0410/FBMediaDownloader/blob/master/scripts/bookmarks.js) to extract `album_id` / `user_id` / `group_id` / `page_id`.

 The only disadvantage is that the description and instructions of this [repo](https://github.com/HoangTran0410/FBMediaDownloader) are in Vietnamese, _my language_.
-But I think it's not too hard to understand, you can watch its [instruction video](https://www.youtube.com/watch?v=g4zh9p-QfAQ) for more information.
+But I think you can use the translation feature of your browser to read, or you can watch its [instruction video](https://www.youtube.com/watch?v=g4zh9p-QfAQ) for more information.
 Hopefully, in the future, the author will update the description as well as the instructions in English.